vishamaev/ChibiOS/demos/various/RT-Posix-Simulator/readme.txt

 ** Build Procedure **

-GCC required.
-The Makefile defaults to building for a Linux host.
-To build on OS X, use the following command: `make HOST_OSX=yes`
+The demo was built using GCC.

 ** Connect to the demo **

-In order to connect to the demo use telnet on the listening ports.
+In order to connect to the demo a telnet client is required.

+Host Name: 127.0.0.1
+Port: 29001 and/or 29002
+Connection Type: Raw